librarieswithoutborders/aprendi/README.md

 # Aprendi

+Aprendi is a tool built by Libraries Without Borders to help communities curate local resources in a dynamic, reliable, and relevant fashion.

+The live site can be found at [https://www.aprendi.org/](https://www.aprendi.org/).

+This repo contains the client app code, the backend codebase can be found [here](https://github.com/librarieswithoutborders/aprendi-server/)

 ## Requirements

 For development, you will need [Node.js](http://nodejs.org/) installed in your environment and an environment file from the project administrator.